crmne/googlescholarscraper/README.md

 Installation
 ------------

-Install Python 3.x (not tested on Python 2) and
+Install Python 3.x (not tested on Python 2) and `pipenv`

-    make requirements
+    pipenv install

 Usage
 -----